hahn-th/homematicip-rest-api/docs/source/gettingstarted.rst

 -  the SGTIN of the Access Point
 -  [optional] the PIN

+If you are about to connect to a **HomematicIP HCU1** you have to press the button on top of the device, before running the script.
+From now, you have 5 Minutes to complete the registration process.

 To get an auth-token you have to run the script `hmip_generate_auth_token` which is installed with the library.

 ```sh